scrollmapper/bible_databases_deuterocanonical/sources/en/_the_general_epistle_of_barnabas/_the_general_epistle_of_barnabas.md

 **[4:9]** Now, though I wished to write many things unto you, not as a master, but even as suiteth one that loveth you, not to fall short of the things that we have, I have been zealous to write unto you as though I were the offscouring of you.
 Let us, therefore, give heed unto the last days; for the whole time of our faith will profit us nothing unless now, in the season of iniquity and among the stumbling-blocks that are coming, we resist as becometh the sons of God,

 **[4:10]** that the evil one may not have entrance unawares.
 Let us fly all vanity and hate perfectly the deeds of the evil way.
-Do not, entering into your own houses, dwell alone, as though ye were already justified, but coming together, inquire one with another concerning the common advantage.
+Do not, entering into your own houses, dwell alone, as though ye were already justified, but coming together, enquire one with another concerning the common advantage.

 **[4:11]** For the scripture saith, Woe unto them that are wise in their own conceit and learned in their own eyes.
 Let us be spiritual: let us be a perfect temple unto God.
 So far as in you lieth, let us practise the fear of God, and strive to keep his commandments, that we may be glad in his ordinances.